 We’ve already seen the standard data types in JavaScript and TypeScript.
-However, JavaScript allows for class, and we want to therefore be able to define a data-type within TypeScript.
+However, JavaScript allows for class, and we want to therefore be able to define a custom data type within TypeScript.

 Since JavaScript supports classes and object-oriented programming, so does TypeScript.
 You can explicitly describe this object’s shape using an interface